 A: I will give him a rematch for sure.
 He didn’t want to give me another shot at the belt, but they made him.
 So I will give him a shot at it.
-I don’t I want to be one of these champions that doesn’t defend his championship.
+I don’t want to be one of these champions that don’t defend his championship.
 I will defend my belt against anybody, anywhere.
 When it is time for Arrick to get his rematch, I will be there anytime and any place

-Q: Now that you are champion, do you expect there to be more pressure on you, and will your competition to be tougher?
+Q: Now that you are champion, do you expect there to be more pressure on you, and will your competition be tougher?

 A: It feels like the pressure is already on.
 As world champion, you feel like are you going to be able to live up to this, are you good enough?
 Once you get there, are you going to be able to stay there?
 The competition is so brutal.
 Arrick has taken that title everywhere and I think about living up to those standards and wanting to take it further.
 It is a challenge that I welcome and I am excited to see what I can do with it.

 Q: Do you feel by achieving this accomplishment you have secured a place for your name in wrestling history?